fassko/fassko.github.io/Content/blog/solidity-storage-vs-memory.md

 }
 ```

-In this example smart contract state variable `luckyNumbers` are kept in storage, and data will persist between function calls.
+In this example smart contract's state variables `luckyNumbers` are kept in storage, and data will persist between function calls.

 When we add and get the lucky number, we have a predictable outcome.